herrold/guild-docs/artisan_roles/progression_candidate.md

 During the meeting, ***all of the prerequisites for all the personas up through the one progression you are to be a candidate for*** will be discussed and evaluated.
 For example, if you are a candidate for progressing from Journeyman to Craftsman, all of the prerequisites for "Apprentice", "Apprentice to Journeyman", and "Journeyman to Craftsman" would be evaluated.

-During the meeting the group&mdash;including you!&mdash;will come to a consensus whether or not you're ready for advancement.
+During the meeting the group will come to a consensus on whether or not you're ready for advancement.

 If the decision is you're not ready, then the group will come up with *specific* action items for you to accomplish.